 The names of the different types of teeth are:

-- The canines are used to tear food.
-These pointy teeth are found on both sides of the incisors in the upper and lower jaws.
+- The canines are pointy and are for tearing food apart and are found on both sides of the upper and lower jaws.

 - The premolars have flat surfaces that are perfect for crushing food.